railsgirls/guides.railsgirls.com/_posts/2013-04-08-how-to-continue-with-programming.markdown

 Or show it to your parents, children or friends.
 Just try to build a circle of people with the same interest in programming and technology.

-Also try to find something like a mentor.
+Also try to find someone that can be a mentor to you.
 Programming can be really intimidating sometimes, so it can help to know someone which has more experience and can help you with your problems.
-For example: ask someone of the Coaches who attended at the Event.
+For example: ask someone that was a coach at the workshop you attended.

-If you don't have the time to host your own meetup group, thats ok.
-There are already a few groups which you can join:

-* [Ruvetia](http://ruvetia.org/) - Ruvetia is a meetup (or drinkup) where we will come together every now and then and just socialize.
-This meetup is not about content, its about getting to know the people in the community.
-Every meetup is in a different city so check out the Ruvetia website from time to time where the next meetup will take place.
-* [Railshöck](http://www.meetup.com/rubyonrails-ch/events/80098992/) - A Rails meetup in Zurich
-* [Geneva Ruby Brigade](http://genevarb.com/) - Ruby group based in Geneva
-* [RoRganize.it](http://rorganize.it/) - Ruby groups app to find existing groups, especially in Germany

-> This list is Switzerland related and only used as an example, ask the organizers and coaches of your event for a list of local groups and meetups.

 One of the girls at the Rails Girls Basel event (thanks [Helena](https://twitter.com/HBobbiRo)!) had the great idea that we could put up a list with all the attendees, coaches and organizers of the event.
-We created this list and its on [Github](https://github.com/RailsGirlsSwitzerland/attendees) now, check it out [here](http://railsgirlsswitzerland.github.io/attendees/site/2013_04_basel.html).
+We created this list and it's on [GitHub](https://github.com/RailsGirlsSwitzerland/attendees) now, [check out the website](http://railsgirlsswitzerland.github.io/attendees/site/2013_04_basel.html).
 Feel free to fork the repository and adjust it to the needs of your Rails Girls event.

 Try to setup such a list for your event too, this way its a lot easier to stay in contact with everyone than just